Clypt vs Opus Clip: Why Generic AI Clippers Miss the Mark on Business Podcasts

 Use Clypt if:

-- You care about editorial quality over clip quantity — you want 5-8 great clips, not 20 mediocre ones
+- You care about editorial quality over clip quantity.
+You want 5-8 great clips, not 20 mediocre ones

 - You want ready-to-post clips with hooks, rationale, and social copy included